 Read more: 13 Great Ways to Book Domestic U.S. Flights with Points & Miles

-Make Sure You're Getting the Lowest Mileage Price
+Make Sure You're Getting the Lowest Mileage Rate

 While flight prices can fluctuate wildly, award flights on many airlines tend to be more stable.
-That's especially true if you're making a partner airline award booking: Using Delta SkyMiles to book a flight on KLM or Air France or using a stash of AAdvantage miles to fly Japan Airlines, for example.
+That's especially true if you're making a partner airline award booking: Using Virgin Atlantic points to book a short flight on Delta or redeeming a stash of AAdvantage miles to fly Japan Airlines, for example.

 That stability makes it easier to ensure you’re getting a bargain for your miles.
 This is because most airlines have just two or three tiers of award tickets: the low redemption level (which is often labeled “saver”), and a second and/or third, higher amount.